-- The period variation is favourable to period budget by \$46,251. - The variation predominantly relates to no street furniture purchased yet. - The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is favourable to period budget by \$191,713. - The variation predominantly relates to IT capital project not happened yet. - The estimated impact on the year end position is nil as this is a budget timing variance.

-- The period variation is unfavourable to period budget by \$26,376. - The variation predominantly relates to earlier than expected construction works undertaken.
+- The period variation is favourable to period budget by \$107,919. - The variation predominantly relates to no street furniture purchased yet. - The estimated impact on the year end position is nil as this is a budget timing variance.

-- The estimated impact on the year end position is nil as this is a budget timing variance.
+- The period variation is unfavourable to period budget by \$806,979. - The variation predominantly relates to Aqualife changeroom project refurbishment completed sooner than anticipated, resulting in earlier than anticipated payment. - The estimated impact on the year end position is nil as this is a budget timing variance.